patbro/AutoTenez/README.md

 ## Known issues
 * Performs a login everytime you run the script.
 Please do not run the script too often.
+* Does not account for how many number of players the court is available to make a reservation.